vipulpathak113/FrontendInterviewQuestions/README.md

 - Shallow vs Deep copy

-  - **SHALLOW COPY:** Copied values still connected to original variable.
+  - **SHALLOW COPY:** Copied values still connected to original reference.

   Shallow copying only creates a new reference to the existing objects or values and doesn’t create a deep copy, which means that nested objects are still referenced, not duplicated.